TEBRUS-Digital-Studio/legal/PRIVACY_POLICY.md

 *   **Account Data:** Retained as long as your account is active to maintain your TEBCOINS and TEBREWS balances.
 *   **Transaction Records:** Records of rewards sent (Withdrawals) are retained for legal and tax compliance purposes (proof of payouts).
-*   **Deletion:** If you request account deletion, your data will be permanently erased within 30 days, unless a longer retention period is required by law for fraud investigations.
+*   **Deletion:** If you request account deletion, your personal data and gameplay history will be permanently erased.
+However, to prevent abuse of our reward systems (e.g., repeatedly deleting and recreating accounts to claim welcome bonuses), **we retain an irreversibly anonymized cryptographic hash of your identifier**.
+This hash cannot be reverse-engineered to identify you, contact you, or restore your account, and is used strictly for fraud prevention under our legitimate interests.

 ## 7. International Data Transfers